latimer-lang/site/docs/introduction/getting-started.md

 When using v1.x of this theme, use GitHub actions to deploy your site to GitHub pages.

 Please read the [upgrade guide](/bulma-clean-theme/docs/getting-started/upgrading-to-v1/) for more information.

+## Syntax

+The syntax closely resembles a mix of C++, Java, and Python.
+Hidden behavior is avoided, and the language emphasizes code clarity and explicit intent.
+Type checking is performed at compile time, and programs are executed through an interpreter to support rapid testing and debugging.